-Otherwise, head to one of Wellington’s top eateries for dinner.
-Wellington offers a range of dining styles - from fun, casual eats at Mr Go’s, 1154 and Burger Liquor, to the laidback luxury of Ortega Fish Shack and Rita or try some of Wellington’s favourite Malaysian eats at Little Penang or Rasa.
+For dinner, head to one of Wellington’s top award-winning eateries.
+Wellington offers a dizzying range of dining styles that suits all budgets.
+From fun, casual eats at Mr Go’s, 1154 Pastaria and Burger Liquor to the laidback luxury of Ortega Fish Shack, Concord, and Field and Green.
+If you head back to Cuba Street precinct there is a concentration of great Malaysian, Italian, South American, Indian, and Japanese eats.